 Tony Nguyễn Wiederhold (he/him)

 On April Fool’s Day 2017, I gathered a group of friends to practice yoga at the 100 Acres in Indianapolis.
 I had been leading yoga practices at my workplace since 2013 and also had been leading a brief movement practice before the meditation practices at Chùa An Lạc.
 I didn't set out to create an organization.
-I just wanted to practice with friends on the grass under big shade trees, free from paywalls, transactions, and pressure, a space with the spirit of practicing-with instead of teaching-to that is sincere and safe for every body.
-One practice led to another and now we have this beautiful, living organism called Indy Community Yoga, where people can just be their ordinary selves.
+I just wanted to practice with friends on the grass under big shade trees, free from paywalls, transactions, and bosses, a space with the spirit of practicing-with instead of teaching-to that is sincere and therefore safe for every body.
+One practice led to another and now we have this beautiful, living organism called Indy Community Yoga, where people can just be their ordinary selves at practice and beyond.
 At our heart is a commitment to safety that allows people to return to ease and to not-pretend.
 This no-coercion, mutually nourishing, community care spirit is in our DNA, literally.
 I think this is really human nature, the ordinary heart of humanity.
 I love my work, which is making it easier for people to be themselves and encouraging others to do the same both in our practices and in the rest of their lives.